Uniformity of the uncovered set of random walk and cutoff for lamplighter chains: Introduction

-In particular, the deviations of the number of zeros from $n^d/2$ for such $\alpha$ far exceeds that in the uniform case.
-By Theorem 2 of \cite{A91}, it is also true that $\alpha \leq 1$ since if $\alpha > 1$ then with high probability $|\CL(\alpha;\Z_n^d)| = 0$.
-The main result of this article is that the threshold for indistinguishability for any sequence of graphs $(G_n)$ with uniformly bounded maximal degree and $\lim_{n \to \infty} |V_n| = \infty$ is $\alpha = \tfrac{1}{2}$ provided random walk on $(G_n)$ is \emph{uniformly locally transient} and either satisfies a Harnack inequality or whose Green's function exhibits sufficiently fast decay.
+In particular, the deviations of the number of zeros from $n^d/2$ which arise in a~marking from such $\alpha$ far exceed that in the uniform case.
+By \cite{A91}, Theorem 2, it is also true that $\alpha\leq1$ since if $\alpha> 1$ then with high probability $|\CL(\alpha;\Z _n^d)| = 0$.
+The main result of this article is that the threshold for indistinguishability for any sequence of graphs $(G_n)$ with $\lim_{n \to\infty} |V_n| = \infty$ is $\alpha= \frac{1}{2}$ provided random walk on $(G_n)$ is \textit{uniformly locally transient} and satisfies a mild connectivity hypothesis.

 We need the following definitions in order to give a precise statement of our results.
-The \emph{total variation mixing time} of $G$ is
+The $\varepsilon$-\textit{total variation mixing time} of $G$ is

 where $p^t(x,y;G) = \p_x[ X(t) = y]$ is the $t$-step transition kernel of $X$ started at $x$,